Can I bring my Pet to Venice or Sarasota?

 No Exotic Animals please!

-Most deed restricted communities are not too excited about your exotic roomers.
-Too many python owners released their "pets" in South Florida.
-Their caretakers simply could not handle them anymore.
-Or the meal for their 20-foot reptile "baby" became too expensive.
+Most deed restricted communities will not be too excited about your exotic roomers.
+Too many python owners have released their "pets" in South Florida, and they are not really a great fit to Florida's environment.
+They're caretakers released them because they simply could not handle them anymore.
+Or the meals for their 20-foot reptile "baby" became too expensive.
 Unfortunately, those snakes do not behave very well when hungry; or let's better say "they do behave like pythons" are supposed to do.
-So, forget about your python pet.
+Therefore, not everybody is too excited about your python pet.

 And nobody wants to wake up looking into the beautiful blue eyes of the neighbor's bird spider, too.
-It is no excuse that he forgot to close the terrarium lid.
-However, we have seen, that some condo communities would allow birds.
+Having forgotten to close the terrarium may not be an acceptable excuse for your not so "thrilled" neighbor.

-So, all those animals are out of the question when you want to live in a deed restricted community.
+So, we need to point out that all those animals are most likely out of the question when you want to live in a deed restricted community.
 And that is okay.

 Only Cats and Dogs are considered Pets

 Some communities are very strict: 1 cat and/or one dog and that is it.
 Well, when you keep your cats inside nobody will notice - you may think.
-They do not bark, and they do not interfere with the neighbor’s lawn.
+They do not bark, and they do not interfere with the neighbor’s lawn like a dog.
 But that is a decision every pet owner has to make for himself.
-An "undercover cat" may be an option, but if caught in action the cat has to go.
-If it says so in the Rules and Regulations, the Homeowners Association can and will demand that you show "tiger" the way out.
-Some people sell their home and go someplace else.
-It may be an option "tiger" may appreciate.
+An "undercover cat" may be an option, but if caught in action the cat must go.
+If it says so in the Rules and Regulations, the Homeowners Association must and will demand that you show "tiger" the way out.
+Some people are upset and sell their home to go someplace else.
+That may be an option "tiger" may appreciate.
+But don't be mad at the HOA, you were able to read the rules before you signed the contract.

 Not all Dogs are Equal

 Some "pet - unfriendly" communities don't like dogs and cats at all.
 They strictly prohibit all pets, no matter what.
 Can they do that?
 Yes, they can.
-If it the “Rules and Regulations” state that there is no room for negotiations about the pets at all, there is no room.
+If the “Rules and Regulations” state that there is no room for negotiations about the pets at all, there is no room.
 Florida law says that the landlord (or association) can decide if he (it) wants to accept a pet or if not.
-That is not even discrimination.
-You can look for another community if you don't like that. it is as simple as that.
+That is not considered "discrimination" at all, because you can look for another community if you don't like that.
+It is as simple as that.

 However, those very strict communities are more or less an exception.
-Many communities limit the number of dogs to two animals; some communities impose weight restrictions.
+Many communities limit the number of dogs to two animals, some communities impose weight restrictions.
 20 or 35 lbs is a typical threshold for a dog or even less.
-Your Condo options are less the larger your dog.
-Newer communities and larger condos more often allow large dogs.
+Other communities have breed restrictions, like no Pit Bulls or no Doberman.
+Other communities have a mixture of all those restrictions.

 Pit Bulls, Rottweilers, and Bulldogs have a hard time finding a home.
 Most likely, they need to find a home outside of a Deed Restricted community.
-They are considered "killer machines" - wiping out every neighbor's life within the range of 5 miles, leaving only a trail of blood and bones.
+They are considered "killer machines" - wiping out all the neighbor's lives within the range of 5 miles, leaving only a trail of blood and bones.
 Well, we don't want to dig any deeper into that matter.
 It seems to be a mess with those dogs.
 Plain horror.

 Is that true?
 Yes?
 NO?
 We don’t know.
 However, if it says so in the “rules” – a “rule” is a RULE.
 There is absolutely nothing you can do about it.
-If the rules exclude those breeds, there is absolutely no chance to get them in.
-No matter how sadly they are look at the president.
+If the HOA's rules exclude those breeds, there is absolutely no chance to get them in.

 The Number of Dogs is also Important

-Very few deed restricted and pet-friendly communities allow more than two dogs or an unlimited number of dogs.
-It doesn't matter if you dogs do not fall into the breed or size/weight restrictions.
+Not too many deed restricted, gated, and pet-friendly communities allow more than two dogs or an unlimited number of dogs.
+It doesn't matter if your dogs do not fall into the breed or size/weight restrictions.
 If you show up with a whole wolf pack, be prepared that it will not be an easy task to find an adequate home for all of you guys.
 There is help out there, but it will not be easy.
+Most likely, if you have more than two dogs you will need to look for a home outside of a gated community.

 Renting a Place with Animals - what a Pain

 If you want to rent a place with your pets, you will have a hard time finding a home at all.
 Many communities discriminate between homeowners and renters with pets.
 Homeowners can have pets; tenants can not have pets, even if the landlord would permit it.
 It doesn't matter if your dog is big, small, light or heavy.
-Or sometimes it says "no dog (or pet) at all.
+It says "no dogs (or pets) at all for tenants.
 Is that mean?
-Sort of, but in many "rules and regulations" that is like carved in stone, and Florida Law even supports it.
+Sort of, but you will find it in many "rules and regulations."
+That is like carved in stone, and Florida Law even supports it.
 Homeowners Associations are powerful in Florida!
-Therefore, the money you are spending for an attorney in such a case is probably spent in vain.
+Therefore, the money you are spending for an attorney to have those rules changed is probably not well spent.